http://dailyfatspiration.tumblr.com/post/13754002314/submitted-by-miss-chief-thanks-so-much |

 A report in The Independent from 2000 from a survey carried out, states that in a decade, average national dress size increased from a 12 to a 14.
 David Rowlinson, who co-ordinated the survey, said:

 "Modern women are taller, with bigger frames, larger hips and breasts.
-There's nothing wrong with being a size 14, it's just the way most women are."
+There's nothing wrong with being a size 14, it's just the way most women are."In 2010, the average dress size was 16, and height is 5ft 4inches (Daily Mail)

 If we rewind to the fifties, (think Marilyn Monroe,) fashion trends, models and designers were all different.
 After WW2, Christian Dior's designs were at the height of fashion; embracing a very much hourglass figure.
 Moulded around the chest, and cinched in waist-wise, the clothes were very much exemplifying women and what the epitome of femininity was represented by.
 The hourglass, aptly named, where the waist comes in more than the hips and chest, was the most common body shape at that time, and Dior took advantage to create feminine pieces.